 Criteria JORC Code explanation Commentary The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 No twinned holes have been completed at present Primary drilling data, including lithology, colour, alteration, mineralisation, etc is collected using Excel templates in the field.
 Data from the field and assay laboratory is validated and stored into a database.
 Electronic data is stored on the Perth office server.
 Data is exported from the database for processing by a number of different software packages.
 All electronic data is routinely backed up.
 No hard copy data is retained.
 No adjustments were made to the assay data Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
-Drill hole collars and soil sample locations were located by GPS.
+Drill hole collars and bulk soil sample locations were located by GPS.
 Expected accuracy is +/- 5m for northing and easting.
 The GDA94 Zone 55 datum is used as the coordinate system.
 Topographic Control is from DTM and GPS.
 Accuracy +/- 5m Data spacing and distribution Data spacing for reporting of Exploration Results.
-Collar coordinates and hole dip, azimuth and depth for Hole TCDD001, TCDD002 and TCDD003 are reported in ASX Announcement dated 6/9/2018.
-Diamond core sampling
+Collar coordinates and hole dip, azimuth and depth for Hole TCDD001, TCDD002 and TCDD003 are listed in Table 1 in the body of the report.
+Diamond core sampling was

 Criteria JORC Code explanation Commentary Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-Whether sample compositing has been applied. was conducted on 1m and 2m composite spacing's over the entire hole length of TCDD001, TCDD002 and TCDD003.
+Whether sample compositing has been applied. conducted on 1m and 2m composite spacing's over the entire hole length of TCDD001, TCDD002 and TCDD003.
 The sample spacing and geological logging is sufficient to establish the degree of geological and grade continuity 2m sample compositing has been undertaken for the TCDD001, diamond half core over the following intervals 6m to 108m and 202m to 272.9m EOH.
 The primary mineralised zone was 1m sampled between 108m to 202m.
 2m sample compositing has been undertaken for the TCDD002, diamond half core over the following intervals 36m to 96m, 104m to 122m and 172m to 200.9m EOH.
 2m sample compositing has been undertaken for the TCDD003, diamond half core over the following intervals 8m to 100m, 110m to 166m, 182m to 274m and 336m to 357.9m EOH Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-Unknown at this stage as the structural orientation of the mineralised zones is not fully known due to broken ground and loss of core orientation.
+If the relationship between the drilling orientation and the orientation of key Unknown at this stage as the structural orientation of the mineralised zones is not fully known due to broken ground and loss of core orientation.
 TCDD001 was oriented to the east to cross interpreted north northeast structures.
-Observation of the recovered
+Observation of the recovered core indicates that the recorded structures are generally